Identity verification best practices

 For optimal security, you will have to go beyond a single point of vulnerability.
 A multi-factor method, a combination of the verification categories, reduces the likelihood of comprise.
 Multi-factor authentication is widely used for online banking, and can also be enabled for many online accounts, including Google, Facebook, Microsoft, Apple.
 Companies are also looking to multi-factor authentication to reduce vulnerabilities associated with passwords, and security questions.
 Since NIST no longer endorses security questions for protecting accounts, organizations are implementing alternate solutions when verifying users through the helpdesk, or during self-service password resets.

-Knowledge based authentication (KBA) is a form of identity verification with secrets only known by the user.
+Knowledge based authentication (KBA) is a form of identity verification that asks users to answer a “secret” to prove their identity before accessing a system.
 Passwords and security questions are the most common forms of KBA.
 Their familiarity means that they are the primary use case for many authentication systems.
-We’ve already illustrated the inherent weakness of passwords in previous blogs.
-In this…Read More
+We’ve already illustrated the inherent…Read More

 Authentication is a process of validating the identity of a user that is trying to gain access to an application or system.
 While many companies have taken the steps to implement strong authentication, they don’t always require users to follow the same process to authenticate themselves when resetting passwords.
 We often find that the application…Read More